sagnikc395/linkit/README.md

 # linkit

-A simple build of linktree made from HTML and CSS.
+A simple build of linktree made from HTML and TailwindCSS.

 ## Screenshot